-Course Code Term Course Description 4911 Group Research in Life Sciences I Summer Session (2 units) Students form a group to carry out an independent laboratory/non-laboratory-based research project provided by the supervisor or jointly decided with the group.
+Course Code Term Course Description 4911 Summer Students form a group to carry out an Group Research in Life Session independent laboratory/non-laboratory-based Sciences I (2 units) research project provided by the supervisor or jointly decided with the group.
 To fulfill the course requirements, students are required to discuss their progress with their supervisors regularly and submit and present a research proposal with some preliminary data.
-4912 Group Research in Life Sciences II 1st Term (2 units) Group of students carrying out an independent laboratory/non-laboratory-based research project.
-Students are required to discuss their progress with their supervisor(s) regularly and submit a revised proposal and progress report towards the end of the term.
+4912 1st Term Group of students carrying out an independent Group Research in Life (2 units) laboratory/non-laboratory-based research Sciences II project.
+Students are required to discuss their progress with their supervisor(s) regularly and submit a revised proposal and progress repor t towards the end of the term.
 The progress report should highlight the goals of the project and the achievements accomplished.
-If difficulties are encountered, the progress report should suggest how to tackle the problems.
-4913 Group Research in Life Sciences III 2nd Term (2 units) Students continue to work on and complete the research project from 4912.
-Student should discuss with their supervisor(s), analyze relevant data, compare the data obtained with other similar studies, and formulate conclusion.
-Students should submit a final report in the form of a manuscript and give an oral presentation before the end of the term.
+If difficulties are encountered, the progress report 4042 2.17.19 should suggest how to tackle the problems.
+4913 2nd Term Students continue to work on and complete the Group Research in Life (2 units) research project from 4912.
+Student should Sciences III discuss with their supervisor(s), analyze relevant data, compare the data obtained with other similar studies, and formulate conclusion. , Students should submit a final report in the form of a manuscript and give an oral presentation before the end of the term. presentation before the end of the term.